...

 Preparation TimeIncreased prep timeFaster prep time

-My choice to peel or not peel kabocha squash often depends on the meal’s look and taste.
+My choice to peel or not peel kab-squash often depends on the meal’s look and taste.
 It can really change how you enjoy the dish.

 How to Prepare Kabocha Squash for Cooking

-Preparing kabocha squash is key to a great cooking experience.
+Preparing kab-squash is key to a great cooking experience.
+Do you peel kab-squash before cooking?
 I start by washing it well to get rid of dirt.
 Using a sharp peeler or knife helps when peeling.
 It’s important to peel carefully to keep as much flesh as possible.

 Step-by-Step Guide to Preparing Kabocha Squash